aculab-com/AculabCall-notification-server/README.md

 ## Important Notes

-You cannot call a user which is not registered on server, therefore if you wanna call a web browser it has to be registered using "platform": "web" and it needs to have "webrtcToken" not null (any string, e.g. "fake_token").
+You cannot call a non-registered user, therefore if you want to call a web browser it has to be registered using "platform": "web" and it needs to have "webrtcToken" not null (any string is ok, e.g. "fake_token").

 ## Testing